 How CMS Types Differ

-Here’s the crux of the matter–even though they share the same foundational goal and some basic features each type of Content management systems – CMSs focuses on very different sets of objectives.
+Here’s the crux of the matter–even though they share the same foundational goal and some basic features, each type of website content management systems – CMSs focuses on very different sets of objectives.

 Doing It Right